Current ministry location – Center NY

 Sister Margaret had always wanted to go to Japan, and after language study, she fulfilled another wish to do pastoral work in both Kyoto and Muroran, Hokkaido, as well as other places.
 In an impoverished neighborhood in Kyoto, Sister Margaret worked at Hope House, a project of collaboration between the diocese and the city for helping people find their own solutions to their problems.
 As an English instructor at Sophia University in Tokyo, Sister Peg enjoyed friendships with the students as together they formed Christian community on campus.
 She served in Japan for almost three decades.

-On returning to the United States, Sister Margaret offered mission education as well as other congregational services at the Maryknoll Sisters Center and found time for peace and justice activities working with Clergy and Laity Concerned and as a member of Network in Washington, D.C.
+On returning (1973 to 1975) to the United States, Sister Margaret offered mission education as well as other congregational services at the Maryknoll Sisters Center and found time for peace and justice activities working with Clergy and Laity Concerned and as a member of Network in Washington, D.C.

-She prepared for a new ministry with six months of clinical pastoral education.
+Sister Peg prepared for a new ministry when in 1986 to 2000, she earned a Certificate in Clinical Pastoral Education from Central Islip Psych Hospital, Central Islip, NY.
 Sister Peg found her years as chaplain at Providence Hospital in Cincinnati, Ohio, equally satisfying as a missioner as were her years in Japan.

-In 2012, Sister Maggie returned to life at the Maryknoll Sisters Center in New York.
+In 2012, Sister Maggie retired to the Maryknoll Sisters Center in New York.